srinukedar/Project-Node-js/README.md

-# Node Todo App with CI/CD
+# Project-Nodejs App with CI/CD

 This is a simple to-do app that uses Node.js, Express, and EJS.
 It also uses Jenkins and Docker Compose for continuous integration and deployment.